michael-betz/Fan-Tas-Tic-Firmware/README.md

         \xFF\xFF\xFF\x7F\x00\x00

 Set the first two LEDs on channel 1.
 The first LED will glow white at full power, the second red at half power.

+### Troubleshooting glitches
+If you get glitches and artifacts on your LEDs, you can try the following:

+    * All compiler optimizations must be switched on (optimize for max. speed).
+I have observed that without optimization, the DMA buffer can underflow, which leads to an LED glitch
+    * Play with the SPI speed setting (`LEC` command).
+Some LED strings, especially cheap ones from eBay, may significantly deviate from specifications
+    * Try shorter cables to the first LED
+    * If nothing else helps, have a look at the data stream on a scope

 ## `LEC` configure the WS2811 data rate
 Set the output data-rate of the SPI module in bits / s.